-Last season, Ms. Brazas was lauded by the Ladue News as “fiery and fetching” and by Broadway World as performing with “sweetness, clarity, great beauty, and innocence” for her performance of Zerlina in Don Giovanni with Union Avenue Opera.
+In the 2015-16 season, Ms. Brazas was lauded by the Ladue news as “fiery and fetching” and by Broadway World as “performing with sweetness, clarity, great beauty, and innocence” for her performance of Zerlina in Don Giovanni with Union Avenue Opera.
 She was also seen as the soprano soloist for the Fauré Requiem with Orchestra Seattle and the St. Cloud Symphony Orchestra, and in recital with Hal France featuring music of WW1.
-Other recent performances include Gretel in Hansel and Gretel with Opera Omaha, Rosina in The Barber of Seville with Opera for the Young, Suor Genovieffa in Suor Angelica with the Nebraska Opera Project.
+Other recent performances include Gretel in Hansel and Gretel with Opera Omaha and Rosina in The Barber of Seville with Opera for the Young, and Suor Genovieffa in Suor Angelica with the Nebraska Opera Project.

-Ms. Brazas made her professional debut as Kitty Hart in Dead Man Walking while singing as an Apprentice Artist with Central City Opera's Bonfils-Stanton Young Artist Program.
-While at Central City, she also performed Susanna in Le nozze di Figaro and covered Liesl in The Sound of Music.
+Ms. Brazas made her professional debut with Central City Opera as Kitty Hart in Dead Man Walking while singing as an Apprentice Artist with Central City Opera's Bonfils-Stanton Young Artist Program.
+While at Central City, she also performed Susanna in the family performance of Le nozze di Figaro and covered Liesl in The Sound of Music.
 Ms. Brazas has been a regional finalist and multiple award winner from the Metropolitan Opera National Council Auditions, and has been featured as a soloist with Coeur d'Alene Symphony, the Lincoln Symphony Orchestra, and the Washington-Idaho Symphony.
 On the concert stage, she has performed as the soprano soloist in Handel's Messiah, Fauré's Requiem, Vivaldi's Gloria, Bach's Cantata 36 and B minor mass, and Schubert's Mirjams Siegesgesang.

 Ms. Brazas spent the first twelve years of her life as a U.S. Army Brat, before her family settled in Olympia, Washington.
 She currently lives in the Midwest.
 In her spare time, she enjoys running, reading, traveling, and baking/eating cheesecake.